-GN No. Activity Description Potential Impact Overview 1 The construction of facilities or infrastructure, Ecological, social and economic impacts including associated structures or associated with the project life-cycle of the R387 1(I) infrastructure, for the transmission and proposed substation. distribution of above ground electricity with a capacity of 120 kilovolts or more.
+GN No. Activity Description Potential Impact Overview The construction of facilities or infrastructure, Ecological, social and economic impacts including associated structures or associated with the project life-cycle of the R387 1(I) infrastructure, for the transmission and proposed substation. distribution of above ground electricity with a capacity of 120 kilovolts or more.
 The construction of facilities or infrastructure, Ecological, social and economic impacts including associated structures or infrastructure, for associated with the associated R. 386 - infrastructure related to the proposed of 21 1 (k) the bulk transportation of sewage and water, substation.
-April including storm water, in pipelines with - 2006 (iii) an internal diameter of 0.36 meters or more; or (iv) a peak throughput of 120 litres per second R. 386 or more.
-Pollution of bio-physical environment of 21 1(p) The construction of facilities or infrastructure, including associated structures or infrastructure for through poor practices associated with April I(p) the temporary storage of hazardous waste. onsite storage of hazardous waste.
-2006 the temporary storage of mazaradad waste.
-The above ground storage of a dangerous Pollution of bio-physical environment good, including petrol, diesel, liquid petroleum through poor practices associated with R386 7 gas or paraffin, in containers with a combined onsite storage of dangerous goods.
-11000 - capacity of more than 30 cubic metres but less than 1 000 cubic metres at any one location or site.
+April 2006 including storm water, in pipelines with - 2000 (iii) an internal diameter of 0.36 meters or more; or (iv) a peak throughput of 120 litres per second or more.
+R. 386 Pollution of bio-physical environment of 21 1(p) The construction of facilities or infrastructure, including associated structures or infrastructure for through poor practices associated with April 1(P) the temporary storage of hazardous waste. onsite storage of hazardous waste.
+2006 The above ground storage of a dangerous Pollution of bio-physical environment good, including petrol, diesel, liquid petroleum through poor practices associated with R386 7 gas or paraffin, in containers with a combined onsite storage of dangerous goods. capacity of more than 30 cubic metres but less than 1 000 cubic metres at any one location or site.
 The transformation or removal of indigenous Adverse impacts associated with the vegetation of 3 hectares or more or of any size proposed substation in sensitive, where the transformation or removal would threatened or protected ecosystems.
-R386 12 occur within a critically endangered or an 1300 12 endangered ecosystem listed in terms of section 52 of the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004).
-The construction of masts of any material or Ecological, social and economic impacts type and of any height, including those used for associated with the project life-cycle of the telecommunication broadcasting and radio proposed substation.
-Base 4.4 transmission, but excluding - R386 14 (a) masts of 15 metres and lower exclusively used, (i) by radio amateurs; or (ii) for lighting purposes; (b) flag poles; and (c) lightning conductor poles. '
+R386 12 occur within a critically endangered or an N300 12 endangered ecosystem listed in terms of section 52 of the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004).
+The construction of masts of any material or Ecological, social and economic impacts type and of any height, including those used for associated with the project life-cycle of the 14 telecommunication broadcasting and radio proposed substation.
+Dage transmission, but excluding - R386 (a) masts of 15 metres and lower exclusively used, (i) by radio amateurs; or (ii) for lighting purposes; (b) flag poles; and (c) lightning conductor poles.

-GN No. Activity Description Potential Impact Overview The construction of a road that is wider than 4 metres or that has a reserve wider than 6 R386 15 metres, excluding roads that fall within the ambit of another listed activity or which are access roads of less than 30 metres long. most cases, access is easily available
+GN No. Activity Description Potential Impact Overview R386 15 The construction of a road that is wider than 4 metres or that has a reserve wider than 6 metres, excluding roads that fall within the ambit of another listed activity or which are access roads of less than 30 metres long. borrow pits and construction camps.
+In most cases, access is easily available